Philly Ice Cream Shops Not to Miss

 As an expert in artisanal water ice and the best soft serve we’ve ever had, D’Emilio’s Old World Ice Treats is the perfect dessert spot in any season.
 Using his grandmother’s sorbetto recipe, Chris D’Emilio makes numerous creative water ice flavors using fresh, mostly local ingredients.

 It’s possible to buy water ice only here, but with soft serve like this, you’d be missing out.
 Add some soft serve to water ice for a gelati (pro tip: birch beer and vanilla tastes like a root beer float), or go all-in on the soft serve alone.
 D’Emilio’s makes amazing sundaes with fanciful names like Love Ya to Reeses packed with peanut butter flavor, the Unicorn Sundae featuring the colors of the rainbow, and the Pooh Bear sundae complete with clover honey.
-Location: 1928 E Passyunk Ave.
+The menu is posted daily on Instagram.

 Arctic Scoop

 Arctic Scoop serves some of the most Instagram-worthy ice cream desserts in town.
-This East Passyunk shop offers Hong Kong-style egg waffles or Thai-inspired coconut bowls as the vehicles for their treats.
+This East Passyunk shop offers Hong Kong-style egg waffles as the vehicles for their treats (cones and cups are available, too).
 Customers then choose from traditional ice cream flavors like strawberry or more unexpected offerings like lychee, rose, or black sesame.
 Add a condensed milk drizzle and toppings ranging from fresh fruit to Fruity Pebbles and you have your custom creation.
-Location: 1812 E Passyunk Ave.
+We’ve never had anything here that was less than exceptional.

 Milk Jawn

 What started as a hobby for the founders of Milk Jawn turned into a business designed to share their creations with other “ice cream-obsessed Philadelphians.”
-Today, the small-batch, super-premium creations are available at pop-ups and pick up points around the city and through delivery.
+Today, the small-batch, super-premium creations are available at their storefront in East Passyunk as well as seasonal farmers markets and select local grocery stores.

 The Philly-style (no eggs) ice cream is packed with flavor and comes in fabulous combinations like Lemon Curd with Blueberry Basil Swirl.
 We’re also partial to Caramel Apple Pie, Dark Chocolate Orange, and Mint Stracciatella.
-Locations: various, check social media for the latest
+Lines can be long in the summer as people queue for the delicious concoctions, but they move quickly, and the wait is worth it.

 Dre’s Homemade Water Ice & Ice Cream